analyticalmeanderings/analyticalmeanderings.github.io/README.md

 # analyticalmeanderings.github.io

-Currently developing multiple open-source projects
+Currently developing multiple open-source projects Feel free to hop in and make pull requests!
+This projects are all underdefined and lacking in domentation

 1) NWSL - marketing analytics, twitter API calls (Lan takes lead), build and deploy a website (Matt takes lead), forecasting "tweet impact" (Lan takes lead)
     To start, we could do a one-time scrape for tweet, then save in csv on github